-- 20. No Business and Regulatory Impact Assessment (BRIA) is necessary as the instrument has no financial effects on the Scottish Government, local government or on business.
-Furthermore, it should be noted that the liability for charges rests with the compensator, and not with the person who has been compensated. - 21.
+- 22. No Business and Regulatory Impact Assessment (BRIA) is necessary as the financial effects of the instrument on the Scottish Government, local government or on business is negligible.
+Furthermore, it should be noted that the liability for charges rests with the compensator, and not with the person who has been compensated. - 23.
 The 2003 Act provides for a parallel Scheme to be operated in England and Wales by the Secretary of State for Health and Social Care and identical changes to the flat/daily rate and the cap have been made in England and Wales by the Department of Health and Social Care.
 The England and Wales Scheme is also administered by the Compensation Recovery Unit.

-Scottish Government Health and Social Care Directorate February 2023
+Scottish Government Health and Social Care Directorate August 2023